 In other words, marketing attribution can help you find out what is working for you so that you can do more of it.

 And yet, with all the lead interaction information that is at your marketing team´s fingertips, how can you know which particular touch point made your customer buy from you?
 How can you assign credit where credit is due?

 This is where marketing attribution models come in handy

-These models each have a different way of determining who gets credit for the lead conversion, and can be split roughly into single touch or multi touch, with single touch models consistently tracking specific conversion points to revenue and multi touch models splitting the credit for lead conversion across multiple touch points along the buying journey.
+These models each have a different way of assigning credit for the lead’s conversion, and can be split roughly into single touch or multi touch, with single touch models consistently tracking specific conversion points to revenue and multi touch models splitting the credit for lead conversion across multiple touch points along the buying journey.
 All have pros and cons (no surprises here!) which we will explore.